danielharrell/open-eyes-lect-2017-18/Open.md

 parabola was enclosed in openness.
-We could think of this enclosed openness in the human case as a boundary of recognition, that not only excludes what we keep out, but contains what we let in. <!--Perhaps leave "world" talk for subsequent part on awareness--> And the scope of this boundary might even be compared to a world, which is lost in cases of corruption.
-Once Odysseus is no longer master of his door, we could say a world of hospitality is lost, along with any way for his door to open from the inside and contain the outside in an act of recognition.
-In his absence, then, the door of Odysseus would only open from the outside and expose the inside to an act of transgression.
-Hence the suitors, and how they get through---from the outside in.
-And also how the corpses get through, into the eyes of Leontius, once they, too, only open from the outside, when he is no longer master of his eyes, and a world of judgment is lost.
+We could think of this enclosed openness in the human case as a boundary of recognition, that not only excludes what we keep out, but contains what we let in.
+And this boundary is what breaks, or even vanishes, in cases of corruption, along with any way to open from the inside out, in an act of letting in.
+Once Odysseus is no longer master of his door, the door has lost the power, on this account, to open from the inside and contain the outside in recognition.
+It now only opens from the outside, and exposes the inside to transgression.
+Hence the suitors, and how they indeed *get into* the house of Odysseus.
+And also how the corpses indeed *get into* the eyes of Leontius, when he is no longer master of them, and can no longer open them from within.

+Transition to awareness by saying that above account seems to leave openness in awareness untouched, as reflected in Leontius example.
+Be sure in world talk to bring back Leontius and Odysseus losing world.
 To
 possess the world in this sense is to open from the inside it contain what we are open to in an act of recognition,